Code of Ethics

 The New York State Dental Association offers a panel of attorneys and law firms to whom NYSDA members can go for legal advice on dental matters including: Office of Professional Discipline (OPD) cases; Managed care plan and dental insurance contract analysis; Medicaid; Dental practice formation and practice sales and employment matters; and Commercial litigation and collections.

-- A minimum of five (5) years experience in handling the specific dental matters listed above
+The attorneys listed have a minimum of five (5) years experience in handling the specific dental matters listed above and agree to:

-- Agree to provide an initial consultation free of charge to NYSDA members
+- provide an initial consultation free of charge to NYSDA members; and

-- Agree to give a 10 percent discount off their usual fees
+- give a 10 percent discount off their usual fees

 Below is a list of panels and the area they work with: